 0.2 + 0.1 == 0.3 # false

-And that’s what I mean by imprecision!
-The reason this happens is because of the way that a float is stored.
+This happens because of the way that a float is stored.
 If you need decimal numbers that are always accurate you can use the

 require 'bigdecimal' BigDecimal("0.2") + BigDecimal("0.1") == 0.3 # true